goschtl/zope/zope2book/trunk/source/Security.rst

 Identification and Authentication
 ---------------------------------

-When a user accesses a protected resource (for example, by attempting to view a "protected" DTML Method) Zope will ask the user to log in by presenting an authentication dialog.
+When a user accesses a protected resource (for example, by attempting to view a "protected" Page Template) Zope will ask the user to log in by presenting an authentication dialog.
 Once the dialog has been "filled out" and submitted, Zope will look for the user account represented by this set of credentials.
 By default Zope uses HTTP basic authentication.
 A cookie-based authentication can be implemented by adding a CookieCrumbler to the site's base folder.
-This is also useful in a setup with Zope-Addons like CMF and Plone.

 Zope *identifies* a user by examining the username and password provided during the entry into the authentication dialog.
 If Zope